Pinkie-Pyro/tulpaguides/faq/redditulpas.md

+From /r/Tulpas

+---

-#Frequently Asked Questions
+## Frequently Asked Questions
 This will be updated as the community needs it and as we see recurring questions, so check it often.

-###General Questions
+### General Questions

 *Q:* [*What is a tulpa?*](http://www.reddit.com/r/Tulpas/wiki/index#wiki_what_is_a_tulpa.3F)
-A: As per the front page, a tulpa is believed to be an autonomous consciousness, existing within their creator’s mind, often with a form of their creator's initial choice and design.
+A: As per the front page, a tulpa is believed to be an autonomous consciousness, existing within their creator's mind, often with a form of their creator's initial choice and design.
 A tulpa is entirely sentient and in control of their opinions, feelings, form and movement.
 They are willingly created by people via a number of techniques to act as companions, muses, and advisers.
 Tulpa forms can either be visualized in the mind's eye, or with practice seen as a hallucinatory figure.

 *Q: Can you describe how this works?*
 A: By talking and fleshing out something to your own subconscious for so long, you start to receive answers from them.
 The answers will tend to align themselves with all the preconceived traits you give them.
 The answers you get may surprise you, and in doing so show independent sentience.
 This sentience can be thought of as the "core" of the tulpa.
 The rest is just building a form in your mind for them to take, allowing for deviation of that form, and finally trying to visualize the form and experience it in sensory detail in your own environment until it becomes natural and you do it without thinking about it.